-- Ownership of IPR 1.1.
-Each party owns the intellectual property it creates before, during and after the contract term, except as may be specifically provided in a contract or an attachment thereto. - Customer gets a 1.2.
-As between the parties to a contract, the party furnishing information or materials to the other retains its intellectual property rights in such information or materials, subject to any license rights that are granted by the furnishing party (or by a third-party licensor).
+Customer gets a 1.2.
+As between the parties to a contract, the party furnishing information or materials to the other retains its intellectual property rights in such information or materials, subject to any license rights that are granted by the furnishing party (or by a thirdparty licensor).

-Generally, where services do not contemplate software development, "work-forhire" and similar provisions allocating ownership rights are not applicable.
+Generally, where services do not contemplate software development, "work-forhire" and similar provisions granting or transferring ownership rights are not applicable.

-- Scope of license 1.3.
-The customer should have the right to use the supplier's intellectual property as necessary to use the services for the customer's business needs throughout the duration of the contract. - Clear license terms 1.4.
-In circumstances where broader (or longer duration) license terms (e.g., to software or customer-specific deliverables) are appropriate, those rights should be specifically provided in the contract. - Transfer of IP ownership for custom work 1.5.
-As to customized unique content that is developed for a customer's sole use in accordance with the customer's specifications (e.g a custom software application), a provision granting the customer ownership or exclusive use of such content may be appropriate if the supplier is not retaining the right to re-use the content for other customers. - Third-party IP 1.6.
-Third-party software, services, and equipment are provided subject to the third party's license term.
+Scope of license 1.3.
+The customer should have the right to use the supplier's intellectual property as necessary to use the services for the customer's business needs throughout the duration of the contract.

+Clear license terms

+1.4.
+In circumstances where broader (or longer duration) license terms (e.g., to software or customer-specific deliverables) are appropriate, those rights should be specifically provided in the contract.

+Transfer of IP ownership for custom work

+1.5.
+As to customized unique content that is developed for a customer's sole use in accordance with the customer's specifications (e.g., a custom software application), a provision granting the customer ownership or exclusive use of such content may be appropriate if the supplier is not retaining the right to re-use the content for other customers.

+Third-party IP

+1.6.
+Third-party software, services, and equipment are provided subject to the thirdparty's license term.